OWASP/owasp.github.io/_posts/2021-01-26-announcing-owasp-2021-board.md

 ![Owen Pendlebury](/assets/images/people/board_owen.jpg)

 Owen was Chair in 2020, and we thank him for his service.
-Owen oversaw a tumultoeous year, one that had many challenges.
-Recently, Owen took on a new role, and will remain involved with OWASP in various initiatives.
+Owen oversaw a tumultuous year, one that had many challenges.
+Recently, Owen took on a new professional role, and will remain involved with OWASP in various initiatives.

 ### Joubin Jabbari